zkemail/ether-email-auth/README.md

 - **If the main relayer goes down, users cannot continue the recovery until another relayer is available.** The frontend should allow the account owner to choose an arbitrary relayer's email address to improve service availability.

 For detailed implementation, see [docs/getting-started.md](./docs/getting-started.md).

+Regarding the contract addresses already deployed on Base Sepolia, see [here](./docs/deployed-contracts.md).